Go Back Go Back

 UNFPA works closely with partners to ensure that reproductive health is integrated into emergency responses.
 UNFPA also deploys hygiene supplies, obstetric and family planning supplies, health personnel, counsellors and other support to vulnerable populations, and works to ensure the needs of women and young people are served through both the emergency and the reconstruction phases.

-An inventory of past disastrous events reveals that, in an average, one disaster and two deaths per day (Ministry of Home Affairs, 2017).
+Nepal is one of the most disaster-prone countries in the world.
+The 2011 Nepal Disaster Risk Assessment Report shows that 90% of Nepali people are constantly exposed to more than two disasters at any time.
 The 2008 Koshi floods left more than 50,000 people homeless.
 Flash floods in Mid-Western Nepal in 2014 resulted in 150 deaths and displaced nearly 30,000 people.
 The earthquake on 25 April 2015 and its aftershocks claimed nearly 9,000 lives (of which 56% women and girls) and left over 22,000 injured.
-Incessant rainfall starting in August 2017 caused flooding and landslides across Nepal (35 out of 75 districts were affected, 11 severely among them).
-An initial assessment carried out by the government within a week found that a total of 1.7 million people were affected, including 425,000 women of reproductive age, of which 32,884 pregnant and 1,428 women likely to experience complications in the next three months.
 These disasters were a testimony to the fact that the country is highly vulnerable to disaster risks.